josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🪖_overlap_accountability_and_why_we_cannot_recruit.md

 ---

-## MoU & training hygiene — acceptance criteria
+## 🏛️ MoU & Training Hygiene — Acceptance Criteria

 Use this **gate** before signing or renewing any UK↔IL cooperation instrument.